patricklsamson/journal/README.md

 # Journal

 This rails project is a part of my compilation of Avion School Batch 8 Activities.
 It is focused on performing Test Driven Development(TDD) on Ruby on Rails using RSpec.
-It is deployed on Heroku and can be accessed through this [link](https://patricklsamson-journal.herokuapp.com/).

 <!-- # README